 I want to seek pre-application advice

-The purpose of a planning permit pre-application meeting is to give you a chance to discuss your planning permit application with planning officers before you submit it.
+The purpose of a planning permit pre-application meeting is to discuss complex applications with planning officers before you submit your application.

 I want to seek written advice as to whether a planning permit is required

 Request written advice when you need to clarify whether a planning permit is required for your project.

 Before applying, you'll need to ensure you have the following information:

 - a copy of your title including any relevant covenants and agreements